Manis Friedman: Career

-Friedman is the most popular rabbi on YouTube, with over 236,000 subscribers as of January 2023.
+Friedman is the most popular rabbi on YouTube, with over 450,000 subscribers as of February 2024.
+In 2024, Rabbi Aharon Feldman, accused him of being a heretic.

 Family

 Manis Friedman is a Kohen.
-He is the brother of the Jewish singer Avraham Fried and father of contemporary Jewish religious music vocalist Benny Friedman.
+He is the brother of the Jewish singer Avraham Fried and father of Jewish singer Benny Friedman.
+Many of his 14 children serve as Chabad Shluchim.